Moving to higher ground – from open access to open science in Asia

-Country reports were provided from Bangladesh, Japan, and South Korea.
+Country reports were provided from Bangladesh, Japan, Singapore, and South Korea.
 While each of these countries has a unique policy and infrastructure environment, it is clear that we all share common challenges around incentives for researchers to make their materials available and how we can address the clash between open access requirements versus the strong pressure researchers have to publish in “prestige” and high impact factor journals.
 The problems and inequalities within the current publishing system are widely acknowledged and felt more acutely by countries outside of the so-called western countries.
 Research data management is a hot topic and on the horizon for most Asian countries and participants learned about the evolving services at the national and institutional level in the different countries (Korean Institute of Science and Technology Information in South Korea, Tottori University Library in Japan and Nanyang Technical University in Singapore).
 Critical for successful adoption of open science is that organizations work across communities including policy makers, libraries, high speed network and researchers so that policies, services and incentives are aligned and supporting each other.

 There was a presentation about the recently published report by COAR outlining a vision and the technologies for the next generation repositories.
 The vision aims to position repositories as the foundation of scholarly communication on top of which we can build value added services, such as peer review, common usage statistics, and social networking.
 Despite the challenges involved in upgrading and maintaining robust repository infrastructure in many countries, this vision really resonated with the participants, as it will bring back some control of the escalating costs and better support local research priorities.